 The conceptual design phase rigorously evaluated the feasibility of the NASS concept.
+A key original contribution of this work lies in the extension of active vibration control from traditional one or two degrees of freedom to a six degrees of freedom for a continuously rotating platform.
 Through progressive modeling, from simplified uniaxial representations to complex multi-body dynamic simulations, key design insights were obtained.
-It was determined that an active platform with moderate stiffness offered an optimal compromise, decoupling the system from micro-station dynamics while mitigating gyroscopic effects from continuous rotation.
+It was determined that an active platform with moderate stiffness offered an optimal compromise, with good decoupling from the micro-station dynamics while mitigating gyroscopic effects induced by the spindle rotation.
 The multi-body modeling approach, informed by experimental modal analysis of the micro-station, was essential for capturing the system's complex dynamics.
-The Stewart platform architecture was selected for the active stage, and its viability was confirmed through closed-loop simulations employing a High Authority Control / Low Authority Control (HAC-LAC) strategy.
-This strategy used a modified form of Integral Force Feedback (IFF), adapted to provide robust active damping despite the platform rotation and varying payloads.
-These simulations demonstrated the NASS concept could meet the nanometer-level stability requirements under realistic operating conditions.
+The Stewart platform architecture was selected for the active stage, and its viability was confirmed through closed-loop simulations employing a High Authority Control / Low Authority Control (HAC-LAC) strategy, demonstrating the NASS concept could meet the nanometer-level stability requirements under realistic operating conditions.